AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Welcome.
 Your Aviatrix product experience starts here.

 Keep this tab open as you go through the install process.

+You can also `watch a video <https://youtu.be/ltL_dWjjV0w>`_ for this startup guide.

 The Aviatrix Controller provides a single pane of glass for all your network connectivity tasks.
 Once you have a Controller instance launched in a VPC, you can start building a Transit Network, remote user VPN, or multi-cloud peering, etc.